tw-haiven/haiven/app/resources/prompts_guided/story_validation.md

 output_framing: "A developer asked me a bunch of questions about this story, here are the questions and the answers I gave them:"

 help_prompt_description: "To be used and rendered only by the application for the 'guided' mode, not to offer to the user directly"
+help_user_input: "Provide any information you have about the story so far"
 ---
 You are a developer on a software engineering team.